 SRO is showbiz speak for “standing room only.”
 When a show’s seats are sold out, some theaters offer SRO tickets for the back of the orchestra.
 These ducats run $25–$40 and are usually sold at the box office, though some shows—like Tony-winning musical Dear Evan Hansen—utilize an online system.
 To find out if a show has SRO available, check directly with the box office or consult its listing on playbill.com.

-If you’re looking to get that golden ticket for a less-than-precious-metal price (Springsteen, anyone?), the cancellation line is the way to go.
+If you’re looking to get that golden ticket for a less-than-precious-metal price (see Hamilton), the cancellation line is the way to go.
 The box office will offer canceled tickets at face value.
-The only catch is that you have to line up outside the box office and wait; a minimum of two hours before curtain is the general rule—but check with the theater, as this varies for some shows (for Hamilton, the line forms at dawn).
+The only catch is that you have to line up outside the box office and wait; a minimum of two hours before curtain is the general rule—but check with the theater, as this varies for some shows.
 Inclement weather can lead to more cancellations than usual, especially in the winter.